Remote/Network Rendering with Podium Server

-- Click the "watch" icon and browse to a directory that syncs over a network.
+- Click the "watch" icon and browse to a directory that syncs or shared over a network.
 In other words, other computers on the LAN must be able to save to the shared folder.
 For example: In my tests, I created a Watch folder in the fastest computer on my workgroup named "Killer Machine".
 I created a sub-folder in "Killer Machine's" Public shared folder and called it "PS-Watch" Then I configured Podium Server to watch that "PS-Watch".
 Then I made sure to leave Podium Server open and the PS Watch folder open.

 - Note: The "watch" folder must be configured BEFORE you generate or paste a Podium script into it.
 The watch folder is waiting for a trigger event (in this case, a script being added), and will not process any scripts that are already in the folder when you start watching it.

 - AFTER the watch folder is configured: Open the model you'd like to render on a computer with a full installation of SketchUp and SU Podium.
 Use "Generate" or "GenerateAll" to generate a Podium render .script directly into the folder that is being watched.
-In this example, the script should be generated directly into the public shared folder of "Killer Machine" on the LAN in a sub-folder called "PS-Watch".
+In my example, the script was generated directly into the public shared folder of "Killer Machine" on the LAN in a sub-folder called "PS-Watch".

 - Wait for the PS-Watch folder to sync between your two machines.